ChanChar/SpaceInvadersJS/README.md

 The 1980s classic game of defending a base from waves of alien scum.
 Created using Javascript, HTML and CSS.
+Features the original Space Invaders theme song and game sounds.
+Sprites and sounds credited to the "greatest Space Invaders tribute in the world" at [ClassicGaming](http://www.classicgaming.cc/classics/spaceinvaders/).